OleksiyAnokhin/MSCA-31006-Time-Series-Analysis-and-Forecasting-Team-Project/README.md

 Model selection:

-* Oleksiy: ARMA, VAR models, explore Prophet, LSTM
+* Oleksiy: ARMA, VAR (issues with forecasting format), Prophet (issues with CV of monthly data), LSTM (not worth of it, 150 data points at max)

 * Chris: all models for Partial Train data

-* Mike:
+* Mike: CV model

-* Kyla:
+* Kyla: TBD

 Audience: technical, focused on methodology